If you are unhappy with the service you get from Veterans UK, there are different ways you can complain.

 When you telephone, you will be asked to provide your name and National Insurance number.
-You will also be asked to answere three security questions to confirm your identity.
+You will also be asked to answer three security questions to confirm your identity.

 2. Complaints procedure

-If you are still dissatisfied after speaking to your caseworker or the Manager, you may wish to speak to a member of the Veterans UK Customer Services Team, who can investigate matters on your behalf.
+If you are still dissatisfied after speaking to the Helpline or a Manager, you may wish to speak to a member of the Veterans UK Customer Services Team, who can investigate matters on your behalf.
 To speak to a Customer Services Manager you should ring our Veterans Helpline on the number above.
 Alternatively, you can put your complaint in writing, addressed to:

 Veterans UK Customer Services Team

 If, following investigation and response by a Customer Service Manager, you feel your complaint has not been fully answered or resolved, you can put your complaint in writing to: